 Though native to South America, pineapples (scientific name: Ananas comosus) made their way to the Caribbean island of Guadeloupe, and it was here that Christopher Columbus first spotted their spiky crowns in 1493.
 Columbus and his crew took pineapples back to Spain, where everyone loved how sweet this new, exotic fruit tasted.
 They tried to grow them there, but because pineapples need a tropical climate to grow, Europeans didn’t get very far.
 The only pineapples they could get their hands on had to be imported from across the Atlantic Ocean—a time-consuming trek that often resulted in bruised, rotten fruit.

-Later, in the mid 17th century, pineapples were grown in a few hothouses in England and the Netherlands, in conditions that mimicked the warm temperature and humidity levels needed to produce the fruit.
-Because they were in high demand and low in supply, only the extremely wealthy could afford pineapples.
+Later, in the mid-17th century, pineapples were grown in a few hothouses in England and the Netherlands, in conditions that mimicked the warm temperature and humidity levels needed to produce the fruit.
+Because pineapples were in high demand and low in supply, only the extremely wealthy could afford them.
 Monarchs such as Louis XV, Catherine the Great, and Charles II (who even commissioned a painting of his gardener presenting him with a pineapple) enjoyed eating the sweet fruit, and pineapples came to symbolize luxury and opulence.

 But fast-forward to 1900, when industrialist James Dole started a pineapple plantation in Hawaii, hoping to sell and distribute the fruit with his business, the Hawaiian Pineapple Company, which would later become the Dole Food Company.
 He was hugely successful—for seven decades, his Lana’i plantation produced more than 75 percent of the world’s pineapples—and the company is still going strong.
-Love for the fruit hasn’t waned (they are still a popular decorating motif), and Dole helped contribute to the pineapple’s evolution from overpriced, luxe commodity to accessible treat for the masses.
+Love for the fruit hasn’t waned either—they are still a popular decorating motif.